SoraEagle/phase-5-project/README.md

 ## Description
 This project uses *React*, *React-Redux*, *React-Router-Dom*.

-This project creates an website where individuals can make a User account, and create Binders, to hold Decks of Flashcards, for creating mock quizzes or for help remembering things.
+This project creates an website where individuals can make a user account, and create binders, to hold decks of flashcards, for creating mock quizzes or for help remembering things.

 ## Requirements
 - Postgresql